& Past Life Therapy: Whazzat...?

 What should I expect?

-In the Follow-up sessions, you will gently be guided to a state of deep mental and physical relaxation, which will allow you to move from your unsatisfactory present, to a healthy and creative alternative future.
+You will gently be guided to a state of deep mental and physical relaxation, which will allow you to move from your unsatisfactory present, to a healthy and creative alternative future.

 Past Life Regression Therapy